AaronP512/Helping-Hand/README.md

 # Helping Hand

 Mobile app to help orphanage organizations.
 User can donate and contact through app to organization.
-Edit Add topics

 ## Geeting started
 To run this application open index.html in the browser and procced through the